TaaviGilden/Prawesome/README.md

 * Innar Hallik

 #Documentation
-Projcet documentation can we found in our Wiki
+Project documentation can be found in our [Wiki](https://github.com/TaaviGilden/Prawesome/wiki)